trubrics/trubrics-sdk/README.md

     )
     ```

-2. Using the `StreamlitComponent` object to generate app components to collect feedback
+2. Using the `StreamlitComponent` object to generate app components to collect user feedback
     ```python
     import streamlit as st
     from trubrics.feedback_components.streamlit import StreamlitComponent